Table of Contents

-Definitely, after you pay about $ 1000 for a quadcopter, you will want to carry and store you precious toy in the safest possible way.
-In my opinion, a hard case like this Realacc is the best solution for transporting your Phantom 3 quadopter when you are traveling by car.
+Definitely, after you pay about $ 1000 for a quadcopter, you will want to carry and store your precious toy in the safest possible way.
+In my opinion, a hard case like this Realacc is the best solution for transporting your Phantom 3 quadcopter when you are traveling by car.

-If you have small kids which are in the age of curiosity, you should consider to lock your quadcopter under key.
-They can easily brake sensitive pasts like the camera gimbal which is one of the most expensive part of the quad.
+If you have small kids which are in the age of curiosity, you should consider locking your quadcopter under the key.
+They can easily break sensitive pasts like the camera gimbal which is one of the most expensive parts of the quad.

 Realacc DJI Phantom 3 case highlights